FPL 2025/26 pre-season lessons for EVERY club

 Everton

-The Toffees have just one win in six pre-season matches.
+The Toffees have just one win in seven pre-season matches.

-David Moyes has brought in Carlos Alcaraz (£5.5m) on a permanent deal and have also replaced the departed Dominic Calvert-Lewin with promising young French striker Thierno Barry (£6.0m), who could vie for starting honours up front ahead of Beto (£5.5m).
-Barry has yet to start a pre-season game for the Toffees, however.
+David Moyes has replaced the departed Dominic Calvert-Lewin with promising young French striker Thierno Barry (£6.0m), who will vie for starting honours up front ahead of Beto (£5.5m).
+Barry has only started one pre-season game for the Toffees but, perhaps crucially, it did come in the final friendly of the summer.

 Fulham